Devil’s Hole State Park, Niagara Falls

 - Cave (approx.) N 43.13485 / W 79.04471

 Directions from the south (Niagara Falls): Take the Robert Moses State Parkway north to the State Park.

-Directions from the east: It is best to use Google Directions.
+Directions from the east: It is best to use Google Maps.

 Parking: Parking is available in two lots near the park entrance on the Robert Moses State Parkway.
 There are both northbound and southbound lots.
 If one is full, pass it, turn around and try the lot for the opposite direction.
 For the northbound lot, there is a pedestrian bridge allowing pedestrians to easily cross the parkway.
 There is parking for nearly 80 cars.